 - Effects range from surfacing with pain and discomfort to bleeding and foaming from the mouth

 - Borrowed or rented equipment may present an added risk to the diver because of unfamiliarity with use and/or the potential for failure.

-Generally, the deeper the dive, the more risk you take.
-Also, diving into caves or the interior of a sunken ship is more risky than open water diving.
+Generally, the deeper the dive, the more risk involved.
+Also, diving into caves or the interior of a sunken ship is more dangerous than open water diving.
 If you’re a scuba enthusiast applying for life insurance, underwriters will want to know the following:

 - Your training and experience